mindreframer/golang-devops-stuff/website/source/docs/builders/amazon-instance.html.markdown

   will automatically create a new temporary security group to allow SSH access.
 Note that if this is specified, you must be sure the security group allows access to the `ssh_port` given below.

+* `security_group_ids` (array of string) - A list of security groups as described above.
+Note that if this is specified, you must omit the security_group_id.

 * `ssh_port` (int) - The port that SSH will be available on.
 This defaults to port 22.